 Academic year in Germany consists of two terms.
 Summer term lasts from April 1st to September 30th, winter term – from October 1st to March 31st.
 Admission in German universities is two times a year.
 Applications for winter term will be submitted before July 15th, for summer term – before January 15th.

 Visa regulations in GermanyIn order to receive a German student visa, an applicant has to prepare the following documents:

-Confirmation of funding source with the sum of no less than 7200 € per year;
+- Confirmation of funding source with the sum of no less than 7200 € per year;

-Application of financial liability (finanzielle Verpflichtungserklaerung);
+- Application of financial liability (finanzielle Verpflichtungserklaerung);

-Blocked account (Sperrkonto) in a German bank with the right of withdrawal (Verfuegungsberechtigung) of 600 € per month;
+- Blocked account (Sperrkonto) in a German bank with the right of withdrawal (Verfuegungsberechtigung) of 600 € per month;

-Bank guarantee (Bankbuergschaft) before one of German banks, for the same amount of 600 € per month/ 7200 € per year.
+- Bank guarantee (Bankbuergschaft) before one of German banks, for the same amount of 600 € per month/ 7200 € per year.

 Working while studying in GermanyThose, who attend university-affiliated college or language courses:

-Are only allowed to work with consent of Foreigners’ Authority (Ausländerbehörde);
+- Are only allowed to work with consent of Foreigners’ Authority (Ausländerbehörde);

-Can only work during vacation time.
+- Can only work during vacation time.

-Part-time job during 90 full days/180 part-time (no more than 4 hours) with student or potential student visa;
+- Part-time job during 90 full days/180 part-time (no more than 4 hours) with student or potential student visa;

-Working as research or student assistant (Hilfskraft) beyond the limit of 90/180 days.
+- Working as research or student assistant (Hilfskraft) beyond the limit of 90/180 days.
 This means working on the university campus.
 However, Foreigners’ and Labor’s authorities must be informed in advance;

-Compulsory practice, which is a part of preparation for the exams.
+- Compulsory practice, which is a part of preparation for the exams.
 It doesn't require any permission, even if it is paid.
 Such training is not included in 90 permitted working days period per year;

-Voluntary practice, which is not included in learning program.
+- Voluntary practice, which is not included in learning program.
 It is either included in 90 days period per year, or is permitted by the labor authorities, even if it's not paid.

 Furthermore, stay extension and work permit are issued in case of specialized practice to broaden knowledge in the obtained major (fachbezogenes Praktikum).
 Practical training period shouldn’t exceed 2 years.